zhpinkman/CBR/README.md

 ### Retriever

 All the codes and resources that are used to compute the embeddings as well as similarity look up tables for the retriever component are in `cbr_analyser/case_retriever`.
-Also within different retriever families, the ones that we are using for the results in the paper are ones in the `transformers` subdirectory.
-We did some experiments with the other models like GCN, ExplaGraph, and AMR as well which were not included in our reported results but the code still exists in our codebase.
+The retriever component is the first stage of the Case-based reasoning pipeline.
+The retriever component is responsible for finding the most similar cases to a new example.
+The retriever component uses the `transformers` and `SimCSE` library to compute the embeddings of the examples.

 After running the similarity calculations in `transformers` directory, their similarity look up tables are stored in `cache` directory, and further will be used when the reasoner models are trained.
+Note that these similarities can be computed per case representations and also using different ratios of the case data base.
+These parameters can be changed in the `job_scripts/simcse_similarity_calculations.sh` script.

 ### Adapter

-Except for the first stage of the Case-based reasoning pipeline that is handled by the retriever and discussed separately in the pervious section, the other three sections, namely, the adapter and classifier and their code are in `cbr_analyser/reasoner` directory.
-Be sure that the similarity look up tables are computed and stored in `cache` directory before running the adapter and classifier.
+Except for the first stage of the Case-based reasoning pipeline that is handled by the retriever and discussed separately in the pervious section, the other sections, namely, the adapter and classifier and their code are in `cbr_analyser/reasoner` directory.
+Be sure that the similarity look up tables are computed and stored in `cache` directory before running the adapter and classifier (the script for computing the similarities is located in the `job_scripts/simcse_similarity_calculations.sh`).
 The easiest way to run these models is to use the job scripts discussed in the next section.
 Different features and different hyperparameters that can be set for running the models are all included in the scripts as arguments and set with sample values.

 ### Job Scripts